BlueManCZ/SIF/README.md

 Some games have their WM_CLASS missing.
 In this case you can use a WM_NAME of the game. `xprop WM_NAME`

+#### Proton games are supported natively

+Do not contribute Proton games to the database, because they are supported natively.
+WM_CLASS of each Proton game is `steam_app_<APP_ID>`.
+It is calculated automatically.

 #### Create issue or append database

 You can open a [new issue](https://github.com/BlueManCZ/SIF/issues), where you provide APP_ID, WM_CLASS (and your icon theme),